yszxh/CLIProxyAPI/README.md

 2. Create a `config.yaml` from `config.example.yaml` and customize it.

-3. Build and start the services using the interactive build scripts:
+3. Run the interactive script to start the service:
     - For Windows (PowerShell):
       ```powershell
       .\docker-build.ps1